 These loaded Air Fryer Baked Potatoes turn out creamy and fluffy on the inside with a crunchy seasoned skin.
 Top them with sour cream, cheese and bacon or any of your favorite toppings, and they become the ideal side dish for any meal.

-Use your Air Fryer to make Baked Potatoes
+Easy Loaded Air Fryer Baked Potatoes Recipe

 Air fryers have a plethora of uses and can come in handy for freeing up oven space when needed.
 That coupled with the fact, that you could skip the oven altogether and create delicious food, makes them even more attractive.
 In this instance, the potatoes bake in a shorter length of time, and the air fryer can work it’s magic while you attend to the rest of the meal.